fpco/cache-s3/README.md

 # cache-s3

-This tool is designed to store files, which were produced during a CI build, to an S3 bucket, so they can be used by subsequent builds.
+This tool is designed to store files, that were produced during a CI build, to an S3 bucket, so that they can be used by subsequent builds.
 Although this tool is tailored specifically for `stack`, it is by no means limited to Haskell or `stack` users.

 `cache-s3` is not simply a wrapper around a bunch of other tools, it is all written in Haskell, which comes with a great benefit of being cross platform.
 Executable versions for common operating